Louvivien/scraping/Pappers/README.md

 ## Pappers scraping

-There is a Cloudflare protection that is not possible to bypass
+There is a Cloudflare protection that is not possible to bypass.
+Scrape unsuccessful